 Types of biblical blessings

 Among the Jews in their thank-offerings the master of the feast took a cup of wine in his hand, and after having blessed God for it and for other mercies then enjoyed, handed it to his guests, who all partook of it.
-Ps.
-116:13 refers to this custom.
-It is also alluded to in 1 Cor.
-10:16, where the apostle speaks of the “cup of blessing.”
+Psalm 116:13 refers to this custom.
+It is also alluded to in 1 Corinthians 10:16, where the apostle speaks of the “cup of blessing.”